sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 }
 ```

-Of course, nearly any properties can be changed and nearly any percentages can be included.
-You could have 100 keyframes if you want or just two.
+Of course, nearly any properties can be changed in each frame, and nearly any percentages can be included.
+You could have 100 keyframes if you want, or just two.

-But now that we've got a defined animation, we need to use it:
+Once you have an animation defined, here's how you'd use it:

 ```css
 ol li {